hedgehogface/any-dict-set/README.md

 # DictAny SetAny

 Modified versions of Dict and Set from `elm/core`.
-The keys can be any type but a comparison function has to be used for every action that needs to compare keys.
+The keys can be any (non-function) type, a comparison function is used for every action that needs to compare keys.
 The comparison function is `k -> k -> Order` so the signatures can be `DictAny k v` and `SetAny a`.

 ## Usage